btmxh/josu-trainer/README.md

 # josu-trainer

+## ARCHIVED
+Since FunOrange finally patched the Windows 7 bug, and I upgraded to Windows 10, this program is not needed anymore, so I'm gonna archive this repo.

+## General

 A Java rewrite of FunOrange's osu-trainer, with minimal dependencies

 The reason that I made this is because osu-trainer crashes every time when I launched it on my system.
 I've checked the code and tried to rebuild the program in Visual Studio but I had some issues.
 I also want to try some osu! related programming.